ga4gh/va-spec/docs/source/overview.rst

 The Variant Annotation Specification (VA-Spec) provides standard models for unambiguous representation of knowledge about molecular variation, along with supporting evidence and provenance information.

- * It defines a `set of information models <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_ to represent different kinds of statements made about variants - built as distinct **"profiles"** that extend a common `core information model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_.
+ * It defines a :ref:`set of information models <standard-profiles>` to represent different kinds of statements made about variants - built as distinct **"profiles"** that extend a common :ref:`core information model <core-im>`.
  * It provides machine-readable `json-schema specifications <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ of these models, to enable sharing and validation of data through APIs and other exchange mechanisms.
  * It offers a `modeling framework <https://github.com/ga4gh/va-spec/blob/1.x/docs/source/implementation-guidance.rst#profiling-methodology>`_ through which implementers can build profiles for **new statement types**, or **extend existing profiles** with additional features.
  * It is based on the `SEPIO Modeling Framework <https://sepio-framework.github.io/sepio-linkml/about/>`_ - applying SEPIO's established models, conventions, and profiling methodology to produce these resources.